Feedback

 • no Web/cache/proxy/application servers made significant progress,

-• sold $670m in 2019, Nginx is slower in 2025 than G-WAN 2012,
+• on a 10x faster CPU NGINX is slower in 2025 than G-WAN in 2012,

-• G-WAN 2025 is several orders of magnitude faster than in 2012.
+• and G-WAN 2025 is several orders of magnitude faster than in 2012.

 According to the "Jarrod" benchmark commented by Willy Tarreau, G-WAN was much faster in 2012 on a 8-Core CPU than all the new servers he tested in 2016 on a dual-CPU 12-Core machine (5 years later).